jsmeix/cups-backends/CONTRIBUTING.md

 Implement adaptions and enhancements in a backward compatible way so that your changes do not cause regressions for others.

+* One same code must work on various different systems.
+  On older systems as well as on newest systems and on various different Linux distributions.

+* Preferably use simple generic functionality that works on any Linux system.
+  Better very simple code than oversophisticated (possibly fragile) constructs.
+  In particular avoid special bash version 4 features.
+  The code should also work with bash version 3.

 ## Character encoding

 Use only traditional (7-bit) ASCII charactes.